linsk1998/eslint-plugin-ts-compat/docs/rules/no-regexp-flags.md

 # Disable RegExp.prototype.flags (`ts-compat/no-regexp-flags`)

+💼 This rule is enabled in the ✅ `recommended` config.

 <!-- end auto-generated rule header -->

 When we use Babel to transform js.
 RegExp flags could be change.
 This rule can avoid the differences caused by it.